yellowww/GDImageLoader/README.md

  1. Download and unzip this repository or clone it to your computer

- 1. Open a command prompt and run `node 'fullPathToProgram' /main.js` to start the program.
+ 1. Open a command prompt and run `node 'absolutePath'/main.js` to start the program.<br>
+    You can get the absolute path by shift + right clicking the file and selecting "copy as path"

  1. Follow the prompts to load the image into your geometry dash level.
 <br>

 ---

 ## GDImageLoader: